balfieri/aws/README.md

 then delete (terminate) them.</p>

 <p>
-Return all i-nnn instance ids for all stopped instances that were running the given local_script:</p>
+Return all i-nnn instance ids for all running instances that were running the given local_script:</p>
 <pre>
-owner_insts -script "local_script" -state stopped
+owner_insts -token token -state running
 </pre>

 <p>